htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     members of the user group are given super-user access.

 :macro-def:`QUEUE_SUPER_USER_MAY_IMPERSONATE`
-    A regular expression that matches the user names (that is, job owner names) that the queue super user may impersonate when managing jobs.
+    A regular expression that matches the operating system user names (that is, job owners in the form ``USER``) that the queue super user may impersonate when managing jobs.
+This allows the admin to limit the operating system users a super user can launch jobs as.
     When not set, the default behavior is to allow impersonation of any user who has had a job in the queue during the life of the *condor_schedd*.
 For proper functioning of the *condor_shadow*,